eriksank/rpc-websocket/README.md

 <a name="synopsis"></a>

 ##1\.
 Synopsis
-_RPC WebSocket_ is a wrapper for standard websockets that adds support for message types, RPC, and beforeSend/afterSend events.
+_RPC WebSocket_ is a wrapper for standard websockets that adds support for message types, RPC, and for before/after send/receive events.